bzminer/bzminer/README.md

     "stales_ok": false, // Some pools pay for stales.
 If this is true, BzMiner will not attempt to prevent stales, allowing more time to mine.

+    "ramp_up": true, // If true, GPUs will start mining slowly after DAG generation, then ramp up to full speed.

+    "cpu_validate": false, // Whether or not solutions should be validated on the CPU before sending to the pool

+    "http_enabled": true, // Whether the HTTP API should be enabled or not.
+Default is enabled

+    "http_address": "0.0.0.0", // IP address HTTP API will listen on.
+Default is 0.0.0.0 (all ip addresses)

+    "http_port": 4014, // HTTP API listen port

     "http_password": "", // HTTP API password.
 If this is empty, HTTP API is disabled.

-    "http_port": 4014, // HTTP API listen port

     "device_overrides": [ // list of individual device settings
         {